 2014 - Acharya Tulsi Birth Centenary | Commemorative Coin

-The first commemorative coin for the year 2014 was released on occasion of Birth Centenary of Acharya Tulsi.
-An unconventional ₹20 coin was issued, deviating from the usual ₹100 denomination, to commemorate the Birth Centenary.
+The first commemorative coin of 2014 was released to mark the Birth Centenary of Acharya Tulsi.
+An unconventional ₹20 coin was issued, deviating from the usual ₹100 denomination.

 Release Function: